The Ambassadorial Band is one study of a compendium of extensive and detailed biblical expositions of the

 Within the limitations of holiness, Paul strove to accommodate to every culture and individual to establish common ground for

-have made myself a slave to all, so that I may win more.
-20. To the Jews I became as a Jew, so that I might win Jews; to those who are under the Law, as
+myself a slave to all, so that I may win more.
+20. To the Jews I became as a Jew, so that I might win Jews; to those who are under the Law, as under the

-under the Law though not being myself under the Law, so that I might win those who are under the Law; 21. to those who are without law, as without law,
+Law though not being myself under the Law, so that I might win those who are under the Law; 21. to those who are without law, as without law, though not

-though not being without the law of God but under the law of Christ, so that I might win those who are without law.
-22. To the weak I became weak, that I
+being without the law of God but under the law of Christ, so that I might win those who are without law.
+22. To the weak I became weak, that I might win

 In Colossians 4:6, he wrote, Let your speech always be with grace, as though seasoned with salt, so that you will know how you should respond to each person; and in Acts 17:22-23, we see Paul walking out that exhortation as he used the Athenians' altar with the inscription, "To the unknown god," as a springboard for communicating the gospel to them.